Chips100/clr2ts/README.md

         "files": {
             "directory": "./Path/To/Your/TypeScriptCodeBase/directory",

-            /* Specify if a directory structure should be created following the namespaces of the assembly (otherwise all types are put in the directly into the directory). */
+            /* Specify if a directory structure should be created following the namespaces of the assembly (otherwise all types are put into the directory). */
             "mimicNamespacesWithSubdirectories": false
         }
     }